 Do you own an air fryer?
 If you do, then you must try this air fryer chicken breast recipe!
-Perfect with the crushed potatoes, add your favourite sauce and enjoy!
+Perfect with the crushed potatoes, add your favorite sauce and enjoy!

 Or you could serve these potatoes in a bowl with a big salad, and veggie fritters.
-Try my corn fritters, they’re delish!
+Also, try my corn fritters, they’re delish!

-If you like Middle Eastern flavours, these hot potatoes or Batata Harra are so easy to make.
+- If you like Middle Eastern flavors, these hot potatoes or Batata Harra are so easy to make.

 - 1 clove garlic crushed

-Bake in the oven for 10-15 more minutes at 200c.
+- Bake in the oven for 10-15 more minutes at 200°C (390°F).
 The baking time depends on the size of your potatoes, so keep checking on them as they bake.